justjoshua1292/justjoshua1292/README.md

  Hi there😁
  - 🎓💻 I'm currently a full-stack web developer
-- 🔭 I’m currently a graduate of The University Of Pennsylvania's Coding @LPS Boot Camp.
+- 🔭 I’m an alumnus of The University Of Pennsylvania's Coding LPS Boot Camp.
 - 🌱 I’m currently learning everything that i didn't know yesterday!
 - 👯 I’m looking to collaborate on open source projects, freelance, you name it!
 - 🤔 I’m looking for help with everything!
 I love to learn & seek to be challenged each day!
 Help me with this!